Ordiss N, tablets 16 mg+12, 5 mg 30 pcs

 Skin and subcutaneous tissue disorders

-Infrequent: skin rash, urticaria, photosensitivity reaction.
+Uncommon: skin rash, urticaria, photosensitivity reaction.

 Rarely: muscle spasm.

-Rarely: impaired renal function, interstitial nephritis.
+Rarely: renal dysfunction, interstitial nephritis.

 Often: weakness.